 Exponential profit growth

 In Nvidia’s case, a quantum leap in conversational AI combined with strong product leadership has led to an explosion of Nvidia’s net profit growth – at a scale that is unlike anything the market has seen.
-It literally exploded from $0.6bn in Q3 2023 to over $12bn in just 5 quarters, driven by ultra-high demand and massive margin expansion.
+It literally exploded from $0.6bn in Q3 2023 to over $19bn in Q3 2025, driven by demand growth and massive margin expansion.

 Massive margin expansion